fediversespace/fediverse.space/frontend/README.md

 The React frontend for [fediverse.space](https://fediverse.space).
 Written in Typescript.

 - Set the environment variable `REACT_APP_STAGING=true` when building to use the staging backend.
+- React components are organized into atoms, molecules, organisms, and screens according to [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).

 # Default README